 Soft water, like rainwater, suds easily and rinses clean so your hair and skin always look their best.

 Ever notice how gray or dingy your clothes look after repeated washes from hard water?
 To overcome hard water, you have to use more cleaning agents.
 Hard water shortens the life of your clothing by as much as one third.
 Softened water will make your clothes cleaner, softer, and brighter while increasing their life and saving you money.

 Appliances and Plumbing

 Mineral buildup from hard water could be very damaging to water-using appliances like dishwashers, washing machines, automatic ice makers, air conditioners, and water heaters.
 The buildup reduces the efficiency of plumbing systems and if ignored, your appliances and plumbing may have to be repaired or replaced.
-Mineral buildup in hot water heaters may result in a greater use of energy to heat the water and eventually cause the water heaters to burn out long before their time.
+Mineral buildup in hot water heaters may result in greater use of energy to heat the water and eventually cause the water heaters to burn out long before their time.
 The minerals restrict the flow of water in pipes and plumbing systems similar to hardening of the arteries.
-They can become so completely clogged that they will need replaced.
+They can become so completely clogged that they will need to be replaced.
 A water softener will help alleviate these problems and expense.

 Information about Water Softeners

 “Hard” water simply means it has more minerals than ordinary water.
 Calcium and magnesium are the minerals that commonly cause hardness.
 When more calcium and magnesium dissolve, the hardness increases.
 They are positively charged ions so other positively charged ions will dissolve less easily.
 This is why soap doesn’t really dissolve in hard water.

 Because hard water contains a lot of calcium and magnesium, it is known to clog pipes and complicate soap and detergent dissolving in water.
 Water softening units remove the ions that cause water to be hard.
 Water softeners are often connected directly to the water supply.